mesg-foundation/application-stripe-to-erc20/README.md

 mesg-core service deploy https://github.com/mesg-foundation/service-stripe
 ```

-Once deployed, copy its service ID and put it in the `.envrc` file in the `MESG_STRIPE` variable.

-Don't forget to update the `STRIPE_SECRET` variable in the `.envrv` file.
+Don't forget to update the `STRIPE_SECRET` variable in the `.envrc` file.
 You can create a secret [here](https://dashboard.stripe.com/account/apikeys).
 You also need to create a [webhook](https://dashboard.stripe.com/account/webhooks) that will redirect to your Stripe service `http://mesg-stripe-test.ngrok.io/stripe`.

 ### Receiving webhook